wildapt01/windows-linux/WSL.md

 From previously, Homebrew, or more exactly its little brother for Linux (Linuxbrew), will not work well in WSL, so skip it.
 ZSH and Oh-My-Zsh will work, if prefered.
 A terminal manager like ConEmu can also be used, it’s just not completely necessary.
 It can run some GUI apps in WSL though.
 There are some possibilities but the cost in time may be a bit too much to really be interesting.

 1. Postman, a really great tool for back-end development.
-Here, the __Win10__ version will be installed, __from the Win10 side__, NOT the WSL-Ubuntu side.
+Here, the **Win10** version will be installed, **from the Win10 side**, NOT the WSL-Ubuntu side.
 It works off the port served by the app, so it needs to simply plug in the same port.

-2. DBeaver: installed on the __Win10__ side, as WSL does not support GUI.
+2. DBeaver: installed on the **Win10** side, as WSL does not support GUI.
 Setting up the connection in DBeaver can be a tad tricky.
 First, the JDBC driver needs to be installed, via the tab Driver.The connection parameters are mainly the user previously created, and the relevant password, if one has been defined.
 Check in the DB window if the <your_user> database can be accessed, even if it is presently empty.

-3. Nodemon and Testem: installable on a per-project basis, AFAIK.
+3. Nodemon and Testem: can be installed on a per-project basis, AFAIK.

 4. Psql cheat sheet: The kind of handy link to have somewhere, just in case.

 It is more comfortable to get all these grouped in the Start Menu, even more so with a tousch screen device.
 It should look something like this.

 ### Which browser?

 Firefox is a good option, but Chrome or its open source twin Chromium are probably better for development.
 Just the debugger, if it’s the only aspect considered, is so worth the install.
 On the other hand, Firefox Inspector is quite good too.
 Your choice, or load them both.
 It may be a good idea to add Chrome to the PATH in WSL.
 This allows chrome.exe to be invoked from the WSL prompt.
 It can also be opened from Win10, and used the same way as well.

 ### Testing

 All those modifications have been tested on:
 Custom-built desktop PC i-5 4690K overclocked, 16GB RAM, 2TB storage (SSD/2HD), GTX 1070 NVidia 8GB,
 Surface Pro tablet (2017) i-7, 8GB RAM, 256GB SSD,